 Since joining the firm in 2002, William has supported the success of some of the sector’s most innovative philanthropies (e.g., Blue Meridian Partners, Co-Impact, TED Audacious) and some of the highest impact nonprofits (e.g., Youth Villages and Anti-Defamation League).
 He has a particular focus on the diligence, structuring, and supports required for philanthropic “big bets” and strong funding models for nonprofits.

 William spent eight years as the head of Bridgespan's U.S. advisory services, working closely with Bridgespan’s partners to guide the overall consulting practice.
 During this time, William worked with leaders across the firm to evolve Bridgespan's services for philanthropies and nonprofits, to deepen Bridgespan's commitment to equity, and to expand Bridgespan significantly.

-Based on his clients’ experiences, William has dedicated himself to research on the topics of philanthropic "Big Bets" and nonprofit funding models.
-In November of 2015, the Stanford Social Innovation Review published “Making Big Bets for Social Change.”
-Among his other publications are: “When You’ve Made Enough to Make a Difference” (Harvard Business Review, 2011), “Ten Nonprofit Funding Models” (Stanford Social Innovation Review, 2009), “How Nonprofits Get Really Big” (Stanford Social Innovation Review, 2007), and “Should Nonprofits Seek Profits?”
+Based on his clients’ experiences, William has dedicated himself to research on the topics of philanthropic "big bets" and nonprofit funding models.
+He recently published “Endow Black-Led Nonprofits” (Stanford Social Innovation Review, 2021).
+Other publications include: “Becoming Big Bettable” (Stanford Social Innovation Review, 2019), “Making Big Bets for Social Change” (Stanford Social Innovation Review, 2015), “When You’ve Made Enough to Make a Difference” (Harvard Business Review, 2011), “Ten Nonprofit Funding Models” (Stanford Social Innovation Review, 2009), “How Nonprofits Get Really Big” (Stanford Social Innovation Review, 2007), and “Should Nonprofits Seek Profits?”
 (Harvard Business Review, 2005).